frankcj6/ML_Web_App/README.md

  ## Support Algorithm

- This machine learning web app currently supports most algorithm from the 'sklearn' library in Python as well as some of the most commonly used algorithm such as Random Forest, Gradient Boosting, Extreme Gradient Boosting.
+ This machine learning web app currently supports most algorithm from the 'sklearn' library in Python as well as some of the most commonly used algorithm such as Random Forest, Gradient Boosting, Extreme Gradient Boosting, SVM, Kmeans, Naive Bayes.
  Deep Learning Algorithm 'keras', 'CNN', 'RNN' is currently under development.

  ## Model Deployment